-and then it can't be wron ng! ?
-You must state why you THE PROPERTY OF THE PROPERTY OF THE PARTY OF Think & Lin ik: Evaluation IMPACT FACTOR evaluate \Mbat offeet or impac et do you think the stag ing/set has on the audience?
+What do YOU think the staging/set could symbolise, represent or mean ?
 You must state why you think this.
-Back it up and th en it can't be wrong!
-Think & Lin nk: Anything I Else? t support any of these things too?
-Tick the ones that nt apply.
-There is a space at Does the staging/set the bottom for you to t support any of these things too?
-Tick the ones the at apply.
-There is a space at season structure Does the staging/set the bottom for you to t support any of these sexplain why. things too?
-Tick the ones the (一)、初度特点支
+Back it up and then it can't be wrong!
+Think & Link: Evaluation evaluate What effect or impact do you think the staging/set has on the audience?
+You must state why you think this.
+Back it up and then it can't be wrong!
+Think & Link: Anything Else?
+Think & Link: Anything Else?
+Think & Link: Anything Else?
+Does the staging/set support any of these things too?
+Tick the ones that apply.
+There is a space at the bottom for you to explain why. lighting aural setting character costume season structure